-You may drink clear fluids for up to 2 hours before your procedure.
+You may drink small amounts of clear fluids for up to 2 hours before your procedure.
 After this time you must not have anything to drink until after your procedure.

 What about my medication?

 Any routine medication should be continued, for example blood pressure medication.